How does the Construction industry address sustainability?

 Introduction :

 Estimates and costs are important aspects of the completion of any project plan, execution and completion in the construction industry.
-Without a clear understanding of the costs involved, a project cannot be successfully , whether it is larger or small.
+Without a clear understanding of the costs involved, a project cannot be successfully , whether it is mall building, a commercial building, or a major construction project.
 During the construction process, assessment and cost working helps to analysis the feasibility of a project, allocates resources effectively and control the cost of the project.
+This article discusses the need estimation and costing have in construction, its different types, objectives, advantages, and the various methodologies employed by construction engineers and quantity surveyors.

 What is Estimation and Costing?